Bugo: Musical career

 In 2013, before an Italian acoustic tour, Bugo played Comunque io voglio te ("However I Want You") for BalconyTV in New Delhi, an online music channel featuring acts on balconies around the world.
 In September 2013, director Andrea Caccia (who has filmed Bugo since 2001) announced that he is completing a film about Bugo's music entitled Ora Respiro ("Now I Breathe").

 In February 2015 Bugo signed a contract with historic Italian label "Carosello Records" The announcement comes at the same time the inclusion of his face among the 100 of Italian music, the special celebratory by Rolling Stone Magazine, which defines Bugo "the irrepressible revolutionary of the Italian song".
 In April 2016 Nessuna scala da salire ("No ladder to climb") was released on Carosello, reaching Number 1 position of official vinyl chart.
 The promotional tour is very successful throughout Italy, with concerts in clubs and prestigious festivals like Primo Maggio in Rome and the Sziget Festival in Budapest.

 In 2018 "RockBugo" was released.
 The album is a collection of Bugo songs rearranged in rock style, following the steps of bands such as Oasis and Nirvana.

 He participated at the Sanremo Music Festival 2020 with the song "Sincero", performing with Morgan.
 The performance caused a big scandal in the Italian news, due to the controversy started by his music partner Morgan, leading the artist to leave the stage during the song.

 On 7 February he released a new album entitled Cristian Bugatti.
 A second single excerpt from the album is "Mi Manca" featuring Ermal Meta.
 Bugo is selected among the big ones for Sanremo Music Festival 2021.

 He participated at the Sanremo Music Festival 2021 with the song "E invece sì".
 On 5 March he released a new album entitled "Bugatti Cristian".

+In March 2024 Bugo released a new album "Per fortuna che ci sono io" (ADA Music Italy).
+In 2025 he announced his retirement from music scene with a concert in Milan.